garethtdavies/docker-masterclass/README.md

 [AppArmor](https://gitlab.com/apparmor/apparmor) to further ensure that containers are only given access to what they need.

-Now that we know that a container has it's own networking, namespace and (potentially) limited `cgroups` rules, we can relax a bit knowing that there's little chance of a container doing anything nasty to the host OS without the knowledge of the user who's running it.
+Now that we know that a container has its own networking, namespace and (potentially) limited `cgroups` rules, we can relax a bit knowing that there's little chance of a container doing anything nasty to the host OS without the knowledge of the user who's running it.